Farming

 5. Natural Pest Management Techniques

-Natural Pest Management Techniques
+Natural Pest Management Techniques.webp

 An organic vegetable garden requires an eco-friendly approach to pest control.
 Chemical pesticides may provide quick results but can be harmful to both plants and humans.
 Instead, try these natural pest management techniques: